 Local

-Major road in Lexington shut down because of ruptured gas line
+Major road in Lexington reopened following long closure due to gas line rupture

 A ruptured gas line closed Leestown Road between New Circle Road and Greendale Road in Lexington; exit ramps are also shut with no reopening timeline provided.